phitazero/mandelbrot-wp/readme.md

 Originally intended as a wallpaper generator.

-# Feature~s~
+# Features

-- Allows to configure the color scheme, i. e.:
+- Configure the color scheme, i. e.:
     - Fill color of the set itself
     - Gradient used to color the surrounding points (colors)
     - Gradient interpolation (linear, cubic smooth step)
     - Color space to interpotate in (RGB, CIELAB)

+- Replicate and tweak already generated images

 # Usage